Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 ```

-4. Create relationships between the following objects in local memory:
+5. Create relationships between the following objects in local memory:

     - The house and the front door.
-    - Tthe owner and the house.
+    - The owner and the house.

-Use the the `KnowledgeRelation` object.
+Use the `KnowledgeRelation` object.

 In the following code, in the `personToHouse` relationship, house `has-as-part` a front door.
 In the `houseToDoor` relationship, the person has `ownership` of the house.

 ```javascript
  // Create relations in local memory